 My daughter, Miss C, did this vintage Thomasville bamboo style nightstand all by herself.

 Equally fun, my son’s projects have been shipped all over the world, with his latest to Greece.
 How’s that for a geography lesson?
 Here are some of his past pieces that he does all by himself, with a little guidance from me.

 Here recently my two oldest daughters decided to have a painting day and work on their pieces.
 Miss S bought this vintage Art Deco nightstand at a thrift store and my mother gave us the table Miss C was working on.

-They had fun painting together, again, in my project space living room (I’m aching to make that room over!!
-So much fun to have the joy of teaching my kids in more ways than one.
+Likewise, they have fun painting together, again, in my project space living room (I’m aching to make that room over!!)
+However, it’s so much fun to have the joy of teaching my kids in more ways than one.

 All my kids love to watch each other work, and I know the littles are taking notes. ♥